NSS Background Remover

 Most AI tools work by uploading your file to a remote model and returning a processed result.
 That architecture is simple to build but carries real costs for users: the image travels over a network, it may be logged or stored, processing speed depends on server load, and the service cannot function offline.
 NSS Background Remover inverts this model.
 When you first load the app, the AI model downloads once to the browser cache.
 After that, every image you process stays on your device — no uploads, no round trips, no server visibility into your files.

 The app offers two model options.
 The Fast model (~80 MB) is optimized for quick results on standard product photography and headshots.
 The Best Quality model (~180 MB) uses BiRefNet, a more capable neural network better suited to fine hair detail, complex backgrounds, and edge cases that confuse lighter models.
 Users working under deadline choose Fast; users preparing final assets for client delivery or print choose Best Quality.
 Both run locally and both produce straight-alpha output.
+The same on-device approach powers AI upscaling: an ONNX super-resolution model enlarges an image 2× or 4× through WebGPU, with the WebAssembly fallback, so nothing is sent to a server for enhancement either.

 Straight alpha: the technical detail that changes professional results